rage/cyber-security-base-19/data/module-4/part-4/index.md

 The goal of the attack is to request the user to send its permanent identity IMSI (International Mobile Subscriber Identity).
 After the user has been identified the IMSI catcher may, for example, simply reject the user without even starting the authentication procedure.
 After this the mobile device would try to attach to another base station which in this case typically belongs to the legitimate network.
 The human user would then have a very limited chance to even notice that something unusual has happened.

-There is a serious effort of trying to prevent IMSI catchers in 5G technology.
-One possibility to achieve this is to encrypt the IMSI by a _public key_ of the network whenever it is sent over the radio interface.
+There is a serious effort of trying to prevent IMSI catchers in 5G technology: IMSI is encrypted by a _public key_ of the network whenever it is sent over the radio interface.
 Of course, the mobile device should get the public key in some other way than transmitted from the base station.

 <quiz id="92b21274-539a-5c08-b329-ca807c532ad8"></quiz>
 <quiz id="8cc97581-6f7f-592d-8e26-ff908ed95562"></quiz>